 In this post, we’ll show you how to build customer relationships with the long view in mind—which begins by creating a holistic strategy that considers all your customer-facing teams.
 Keep reading to learn more about:

-- Why you should build customer relations
+- Why you should build customer relationships

-Why should you build customer relations?
+Why should you build customer relationships?

 Depending on how you look at it, we’re either living in the golden age of capitalism or a wild, wild west version of the free market economy.